brainstem-org/brainstem_matlab_api_tools/README.md

 output4 = load_model('model','project','portal','public');
 ```

-This tutorial in also available in the [Matlab API tool Github repository](https://github.com/brainstem-org/brainstem_matlab_api_tools).
+This tutorial in available as a Matlab script.